NPLeeWenKang/rideshare-cli/README.md

 For the RideShare project, there are a total of 4 entities, Passenger, Trip, Driver and Trip Assignment.
 The requirements for the entity attributes have been gathered from the assignment brief.

-However, for the Trip Assignment entity, I took liberty in coming up with the attributes needed to satisfy the design considerations stated before.
-As seen, there is a seperation of relationship between Trip and Driver via Trip Assignment as this would allow drivers to reject trip assignments without affecting the Trip entity.
-By seperating this, it also normalises the data.
+However, for the Trip Assignment entity, I took the liberty of coming up with the attributes needed to satisfy the design considerations stated before.
+As seen, there is a separation of relationship between Trip and Driver via Trip Assignment as this would allow drivers to reject trip assignments without affecting the Trip entity.
+By separating this, it also normalises the data.

 Because a new Trip Assignment is created for every trip assignment, whenever a driver rejects the assignment, a new Trip Assignment will be created.
 So to differentiate the most updated assignment, it can be filtered by the assign_datetime.